 The boardwalk climbs briefly up towards a feature who's size is clear long before it is seen from the massive amounts of steam rolling off it.
 The boardwalk levels off, exposing the massive Excelsior Geyser Crater.
 This geyser blew itself apart in a massive explosion, leaving this relatively calm, but enormous pool.

 The most well-known feature of the area is Grand Prismatic Spring.
 This massive pool is the largest in the park.
-The best views of it are from the air, or from the hillside next to it.
+The best views of it are from the recently constructed overlook trail.
 As seen to the left, it is impossible to appreciate from closer up.

 Two other notable pools are in the Midway Geyser Basin.
 The first is Turquoise Pool.